ravisharda/pravega-developer-resources/git-recipes-and-commands.md

 $ git branch
 ```

-## Syncing a fork: Mergig commits from main repo master into your fork's master
+## Syncing a fork: Merging commits from main repo master into your fork's master

 |S.No.|Command|Description|Verification (if any)|
 |:---:|:------|:----------|- |